RRZE-HPC/Makefile-template/basic/README.md

-# Makefile-template
+# Basic Makefile template

-A generic Makefile template for C, C++ and Fortran programs
+This is a basic template you can use as a starting point for your software projects.